-The "certain monetary limit" mentioned in the preceding paragraph on authorization for loans extended by the Company or any of its subsidiaries to any single entity shall not exceed 10% of the net worth on the most current financial statements of the lending company, except for the loans between the Company and subsidiaries in which the Company holds, directly or indirectly, 100% of the voting shares.
+The "certain monetary limit" mentioned in the preceding paragraph on authorization for loans extended by the Company or any of its subsidiaries to any single entity shall not exceed 10% of the net worth on the most current financial statements of the lending company, except for the loans between the Company

-The accountable department shall prepare a memorandum book for its fund-loaning activities and truthfully record the following information: borrower, amount, date of approval by the board of directors, lending/borrowing date, and matters to be carefully evaluated.
-The subsidiaries are not subject to the restrictions set forth in Articles 8, 0 and 10
+- and subsidiaries in which the Company holds, directly or indirectly, 100% of the voting shares. - The accountable department shall prepare a memorandum book for its fund-loaning activities and truthfully record the following information: borrower, amount, date of approval by the board of directors, lending/borrowing date, and matters to be carefully evaluated. - The subsidiaries are not subject to the restrictions set forth in Articles 8, 9 and 10 of the Procedures. - 3.
+The accountable department shall prepare a detailed statement for the loan occurrence and cancellation each month to control, track, and publicly announce such loans.

-The subsidiaries are not subject to the restrictions set forth in Articles 8, 9 and 10 of the Procedures.

-- 3. The accountable department shall prepare a detailed statement for the loan occurrence and cancellation each month to control, track, and publicly announce such loans.
 The loans shall be assessed and appropriated for adequate allowance losses.
 The disclosure of related information shall be made in financial reports, and relevant information shall be provided to CPAs for necessary audits. - 4.
 The Company's internal auditors shall audit the Operational Procedures for Loaning Funds to Others and the implementation thereof no less frequently than quarterly and prepare written records accordingly.
 They shall promptly notify all the Audit Committee in writing of any material violation found. - 5.
 If, as a result of a change in circumstances, an entity for which an endorsement/guarantee is made does not meet the requirements of these Regulations or the loan balance exceeds the limit, a public company shall adopt rectification plans and submit the rectification plans to all the supervisors, and shall complete the rectification according to the timeframe set out in the plan.